wp-plugins/retappd/readme.txt

 1. Sign Up for Untappd API keys if you do not already have them (http://untappd.com/api/register)
 1. Visit your Retappd Settings (Settings - Retappd)
 1. Configure required Retappd options (Untappd Client ID, Client Secret and username is mandatory)
+1. NOTE: The username MUST HAVE Untappd user checkin activity.
+If not, there isn't anything to display.
 1. Place the Retappd shortcode on the pages that you want to give users access to the Untappd user feed: [retappd]

 == Changelog ==